 We are a family of 5 (mom, dad, kids 10, 14, 16), trying to see as much of Australia as possible in 2 weeks.
 I have most of our time planned (Sydney, Melbourne/GOR via rental car, 3-day Kakadu/Katherine NP safari out of Darwin, then 3 night sailing trip in the Whitsundays out of Airlie).
 How do I squeeze in seeing more of the Great Barrier Reef between the Kakadu trip and Whitsunday sail?
 Is it as simple as booking a seaplane trip out of Airlie (haven't even checked into this in detail yet -- next on my to-do list)?
 I know this itinerary is very ambitious, so am trying to avoid having to add more airport-to-airport flight to piece this all together.
 Thanks for any help you can offer!

 Hi, I have been looking into cruises in the Whitsundays and travelling at the end of next week.
 Does anyone have any previous experience who can help with my choice.
 There are a lot to choose from and it is a little confusing.
 Probably want a 2 or 3 night cruise for me and my husband.
-Any help would be appreciated.

 Im going to be chartering a bareboat later this year and I wanted to find out how good the snorkelling around the whitsundays really is.
 The charter companys all say its great, but then again they would hey.

-hi, I am looking to go on a tour whereby I can see the whitsundays and the great barrier reef, all the ones i've seen so far include the outer barrier reef, is it worth doing a seperate day trip to see the barrier reef or the ones that they are offering?
+I am looking to go on a tour whereby I can see the whitsundays and the great barrier reef, all the ones i've seen so far include the outer barrier reef, is it worth doing a seperate day trip to see the barrier reef or the ones that they are offering?
 I am travelling between late october amd mid november

 I am visiting the Whitsundays in December and am considering staying for 5 nights on Brampton island followed by a couple of nights on a boat sailing and scuba diving around the whitsundays.
 My husband and I are very keen scuba divers and love water sports.
 I have read mixed reviews about Brampton Island and I was wondering if anyone has any experience they could share with me about Brampton Island, or if they could recommend places to stay in Whitsundays.